-A quaint outdoor patio with tall trees and the traditional straw chairs will make you think you left the hustle and bustle of the city far behind.
+A quaint outdoor patio with tall trees and traditional straw chairs will make you think you have left the hustle and bustle of the city far behind.

 When you visit, make sure to try the tongue-tingling soutzouki in tomato sauce and the phenomenal fava and choose one of the numerous beer labels to accompany your meal.